Table Of Contents

 Search Engine Updates & Announcements

-Most SEO techniques tend to evolve upon major announcements made by the premier search engines.
-Following is a graph that indicates such announcements made by Google in the year 2016:
+Most SEO techniques tend to evolve upon significant announcements made by the premier search engines.
+Following is a graph that indicates such statements made by Google in the year 2016:

 Blue colour: Google Updates